Monday, August 10, 2009

 The $1,250 a month for a full page ad, on top of annual dues and other production fees, has become heavy financial cargo for the galleries in the association.
 Because everyone is mindful of balance sheets, the art dealers association has downsized the brochure's pages, with some members even reducing once full-page ads, among other things.
 The association is even courting potential new member galleries, most of them located on the east side and with more experimental programming tastes.

-In February, the art dealers association that has kept distance from anything suggestive of politics did something it never felt assured enough to do.
+The big ask In February, the art dealers association that has kept distance from anything suggestive of politics did something it never felt assured enough to do.
 It asked City Hall for money.

 "The public perception of us is that we're all rich people and that this is just about fun or a hobby," Froelick says.
 "That's not true.
 We're businesses.
 We bring money to the region.
 We employ people.
 We're an educational resource to schools all over the state.
 And we draw a lot of people -- money -- into the community."